01 of 08

-No worries, though—as long as you can find a single container of Siggi's plain or vanilla yogurt, you can use it as a culture to make your own skyr.
+But as long as you can find a single container of Siggi's plain or vanilla yogurt, you can use it as a culture to make your own skyr.
 Rennet is curdled milk from an unweaned calf's stomach, so if you are looking to make the skyr vegetarian, you can use vegetable rennet instead.
-A reliable supplier is CheeseSupply if you are having trouble finding liquid rennet.

 To make approximately 4 cups of Icelandic skyr, you will need:

 - 1 (5 1/2-ounce) container Siggi's plain or vanilla skyr